ScottKirvan/UE_QuickLaunch/README.md

 >
 ![Windows-11-Right-Click-Menu-Show-More-Options](notes/images/Windows-11-Right-Click-Menu-Show-More-Options.jpg)
 >
-> If you wish, you can configure Windows 11 to use the 'Classic' or 'Legacy' version of the right-click context menu by following the instructions [here](https://pureinfotech.com/bring-back-classic-context-menu-windows-11/).
-This is how I work.
+> If you wish, you can configure Windows 11 to use the _'Classic'_ or _'Legacy'_ version of the right-click context menu by following the instructions [here](https://pureinfotech.com/bring-back-classic-context-menu-windows-11/).

 If you have multiple versions of Unreal Engine installed, a dialog will pop up asking what version of Unreal to launch when creating the new project.

 ![](notes/images/Pasted%20image%2020230907163215.png)

-This process creates and launches an Unreal project based on a [Minimal uproject](https://gist.github.com/ScottKirvan/84d287bafed19a1e9f0b8764ba21ceb8) file.
+ creates and launches an Unreal project based on a [Minimal uproject](https://gist.github.com/ScottKirvan/84d287bafed19a1e9f0b8764ba21ceb8) file.
 The new project will be identical to a new "Blank" project launched in UE4, but in UE5 there are some [differences you may want to be aware of](#Caveats).

 ## Template project